mrinalcs/mrinalcs.github.io/_posts/2024/2024-06-26-open-external-links-in-new-tab-in-jekyll.md

 <a href="https://example.com?ref=example.com" target="_blank" rel="nofollow noopener noreferrer">Example</a>

 ```

-Enhanced User Experience: Improve usability by opening external links in new tabs, preventing users from navigating away from your site unintentionally.
+This enhance User Experience by opening external links in new tabs, preventing users from navigating away from your site unintentionally.